ncachanosky/econ-lecture-notes/content/econometrics/03_OLS/Section 1.md

 1. The fitted line passes through the sample means $(\bar{y}, \bar{x})$.
 1. The mean value of $y$ equals the mean value of $\hat{y}$ (because $\sum (x_i - \bar{x}) =0$).

 There is one more lesson to get from this excercise.
 As you can probably imagine, finding the optimal $betas$ can become increasingly complicated very fast as we add more regressors to the model.
 Matrix algebra (very common in econometrics) can make the mathematics of econometrics much simpler.
 An example of this simpler approach is included in the next section, where we solve the same problem for a regression with multiple regressors.

-{{<icon name="file-excel" pack="fas" >}} {{% staticref "media/econometrics/lecture 02/OLS (simple example).xlsx" %}}Download OLS simple example.{{% /staticref %}}
+{{<icon name="file-excel" pack="fas" >}} {{% staticref "media/econometrics/03_OLS/OLS (simple example).xlsx" %}}Download OLS simple example.{{% /staticref %}}

 ---
 ## How useful are univariate regressions?
 Using a single regressor has very limited *practical* applications.
-Most regressions use several regressors in order to (1) achieve a better estimation of the dependent variable and (2) obtain a more accurate intepretation of the $betas$.
+Most regressions use several regressors in order to (1) achieve a better estimation of the dependent variable and (2) obtain a more accurate interpretation of the $betas$.

 However, a univariate regression is very useful *pedagogically* because it offers a simple way to understand what a statistical software is doing behind the scenes when you run a regression.
 The most important lesson of this section is to understand what OLS is doing, and how it is doing it.

 <!-- FOOTNOTES -->
 [^1]: Of course, the regressors may also be stochastic variables.
 However, a regression **assumes** they are deterministic.

 [^2]: A more precise exposition of the *error* and *residual* would be in conditional terms.
 For instance, the average mileage (mpg) of a car conditional on having a specific weight.
 Cars with different weights will have a random distribution of different mileage around their mean.
 The error term would be $Y_i - E[Y|x_i]$.